evanwill/_drafts/_notes/open-refine-tips.md

 <https://github.com/OpenRefine/OpenRefine/wiki/FAQ-Allocate-More-Memory>

+## Parsing CONTENTdm TSV export

+CONTENTdm and some other platforms export metadata in TSV format which often end up with parsing errors on import.
+When starting a project:

+- make sure you select the correct encoding (for CONTENTdm = "UTF-8")
+- uncheck the option `Use character " to enclose cells containing column separators`
+- parsing issues are often not immediately apparent, so carefully check the number of records you expect and view the last rows of your data

 ## Local server to input data from files

 A goofy approach to get a bunch of text data into a spreadsheet from individual files is to serve the directory of files up on a local server then grab them using Refine's fetch.